chaneyn/ESDA_CEE506/README.md

 Collaboration in completing assignments is permitted.
 However, each student must write up their assignment independently.
 We **will** be checking for identical homeworks.

 ### Final Project
-The final project can be done in groups of 2 or individually.
+The final project can be done in groups or individually.
 The expectations for the project will increase with the group size.
 It will involve the following components:
-* Proposal (November 8th via email)
+* Proposal (November 7th via email)
   * 3 pages max, single-spaced, 12 point font size, 1 inch margin
   * Contains: Title, introduction, objectives, data, methodology, and timeline of tasks
-* Oral presentation (December 6th in class)
+* Oral presentation (December 7th in class)
   * 12 minute oral presentation, 3 minutes for questions
   * Everyone needs to be present for each presentation
-* Final report (December 19th via email)
+* Final report (December 18th via email)
   * 10 pages max, single-spaced, 12 point font size, 1 inch margin
   * Contains: Title, introduction, data, methods, results, discussion, and conclusion